zhiming99/rpc-frmwrk/logs.md

 ---
+[`Sat Nov 19 2022 05:13:17 PM Beijing`]
+1. genpy-for-rpcfs is almost complete.
+The remaining work is to add the testcases to the testing process, and then we can conclude this pull-request.

 [`Tue Nov 01 2022 20:52:27 PM Beijing`]
 1. I have to take a two weeks leave.
 So no regular update these weeks.